Thomas Wilford: Leader of the Opposition

 There was talk of a proposed alliance of sorts between the Liberal and Labour parties in order to avoid vote splitting, similar to the Lib-Lab Pact in the UK.
 Wilford entered into discussions with Labour leader Harry Holland over a joint campaign and upon winning, forming a coalition to set up a proportional representation electoral system.
 The talks broke down however after Wilford demanded to hold office for a full term before holding an election under the new system.

 The Liberals fared better under Wilford's leadership in 1922 than in the previous election, gaining an additional five seats.
 This can partly be attributed to Labour not standing candidates in all electorates against the Liberals in line with the ultimately failed joint campaign talks.
 However, the Liberals were still unable to regain office and by 1925, Wilford had yielded the leadership to George Forbes.
+Wilford's departure was due to "severe nervous debility" after "... the last occasion on which he made a speech in the House [and] it was evident that he spoke with a considerable want of confidence in himself ... [and] had difficulty in finishing his speech and nearly broke down."

 Labour politician, John A. Lee, a colleague who knew Wilford well, stated that while no one could have saved the Liberal party from its ultimate demise, if Wilford had been in better health, he would have delayed it, returning the Liberals to power and served as Prime Minister himself.